-Salaries and Benefits expenses are \$5.5M (11%) below budget.
-Of the 61 new positions approved in the FY 23-24 budget, 10 remained vacant at the end of March, including one each in Human Resources, Information Technology, Engineering, Parks & Grounds Maintenance, Recreation, Economic Development, and Police; and three in Public Works.
-Additionally, the Town Council approved adding seven new FTE to the current year's budget to accelerate hiring of positions that are planned for next fiscal year, mostly for Police and Parks & Recreation, and Public Works.
-The budgets for these seven positions are adding about \$900K to the variance in this month's report.
+Salaries and Benefits expenses are \$5.6M (11%) below budget.
+Of the 61 new positions approved in the FY 23-24 budget, eight remained vacant at the end of April, including one each in Human Resources, Information Technology, Engineering, Parks & Grounds Maintenance, Recreation, Economic Development, Police and Public Works.
+Additionally, in March the Town Council approved adding seven new FTE to the current year's budget to accelerate hiring of positions that are planned for next fiscal year, mostly for Police, Parks & Recreation, and Public Works.
+The Town's practice is to add a full-year budget of salary and benefits for each position, regardless of when the position is approved and added during the fiscal year.
+Because of this, the budgets for these seven positions are contributing about \$900K to the variance in this month's report.
 The remaining budget variance is due to turnover in staff positions.
-At the end of March, the Town had 24 vacancies related to staff turnover in the Operating Budget.
+At the end of April, the Town had 24 vacancies related to staff turnover in the Operating Budget.
 The Town continues to experience difficulty filling positions due to low unemployment and a scarcity of qualified candidates in the current job market.